doginono/SceneSAM/README.md

 ## Installation

-First you have to make sure that you have all dependencies in place.
+After cloning the project and changing into the "wsnsl" directory you have to make sure that all teh dependencies are in place.
-The simplest way to do so, is to use [anaconda](https://www.anaconda.com/).
+We suggest using [anaconda](https://www.anaconda.com/), following the commands below an anaconda environment 'wsnsl' with all needed packages will be created.

-You can create an anaconda environment called `wsnsl`.
 For linux, you need to install **libopenexr-dev** before creating the environment.
 ```bash
 sudo apt-get install libopenexr-dev